Parameters not empirically identifiable or distinguishable, including correlation between Gaussian observations: Constant correlation between Gaussian observations

 \section{Constant correlation between Gaussian observations}

 This work was motivated by the following example, which in itself should be of strong interest. \begin{example} A model assumption for much standard statistical inference is to assume independently identically distributed (i.i.d.)
 Gaussian $X_1,\ldots,X_n,\ X_1\sim{\cal N}(\mu,\sigma^2)$ (model M0).
-Now consider Gaussian $X_1,\ldots,X_n$ with correlation $\Cor(X_i,X_j)=\rho>0$ constant for any $i\neq j$ (model M1).
+Now consider Gaussian $X_1,\ldots,X_n$ with correlation $\Cor(X_i,X_j)=\rho>0$ constant for any $i\neq j$ (model M1; M01 denotes the model with $\rho\ge 0$ assumed).

 This would be a problem for inference about $\mu$, because in the latter situation, for the arithmetic mean $\bar{X}_n$:

 This means that the mean is inconsistent for $\mu$ as long as $\rho\sigma^2>0$; confidence intervals and tests computed based on the i.i.d. assumption will be biased, possibly dramatically so.